 Based on Michael Morpurgo’s novel, first published in 1990.
-Director Ben Cookson navigates the tightrope of bringing holocaust drama to children’s orientated filmmaking.
-While embracing the challenge of filming entirely on location.
-With the French mountain village at the centre of Morpurgo’s book, providing an important backdrop to the narrative.
-Creating a film that excels in both visual style and complexity.
-While at times lacking in bite and danger in its exploration of an occupied land where the Holocaust played out behind secret community bravery.
-This leaves Waiting for Anya with a curious yet compelling mix of children’s drama and historical insight.
-While never quite reaching the dramatic or emotional heights of films like The Boy in the Striped Pyjamas.
+Director Ben Cookson navigates the tightrope of bringing the horrors of the Holocaust to children’s drama.
+The result is a film that excels in performances and narrative complexity but at times lacks bite in its exploration of an occupied land where the Holocaust played out behind secret community bravery.
+This leaves Waiting for Anya with a curious yet compelling mix of children’s drama and historical insight that never matches the dramatic or emotional heights of films like The Boy in the Striped Pyjamas.

-At the centre of the story sits young Shepard Jo (Noah Schnapp), a delicate and empathetic teenage boy.
-Who continues the Shepherding life of his father (Gilles Marini) in a small isolated French village in the Pyrenees.
-However, Jo’s father is absent from his life, sitting in a distant labour camp after fighting in the war effort to save France from the march of fascism.
-While his mother struggles to maintain a normal family life.
-And his rebellious Grandfather (Jean Reno) continues to fight for freedom in his own secretive way.
+Jo (Noah Schnapp) is a young mountain Shepard who is continuing the Shepherding life of his father (Gilles Marini) in a small isolated French village in the Pyrenees.
+However, Jo’s father sits in a distant labour camp after fighting the march of fascism, and his mother struggles to maintain a family life.
+Meanwhile, his rebellious Grandfather (Jean Reno) continues to fight for freedom in his own secretive way.
 This leaves Jo in a void of existence, one where he feels a duty to be the man of the house while at the same time remaining a mere child.

 However, Waiting for Anya excels in several areas, including its performances and historical accuracy.
-Equally there is also much to admire in the screenplay Toby Torlesse.
-A young screen writer who has translated Morpurgo’s book to screen with a true reverence for the writers work.
-Just as its young director Ben Cookson has bravely ensured the film reflects the community and people at its heart.
-Thus ensuring Waiting for Anya sings with sincerity and love, even when its dramatic impact falters.
+Equally there is also much to admire in the screenplay from Toby Torlesse, a young screenwriter who has translated Morpurgo’s book with a genuine reverence for the writer’s work.
+The result is a movie that sings with sincerity and care, even when its dramatic impact falters.

 Director: Ben Cookson